TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/configure-cloud-providers/kubernetes.md

   - Specify at **provider level** in the provider form as shown above.
 If specified, this config file will be used for all AZ's in all regions.
   - Specify at **zone level** inside of the region form as described below, this is especially needed for **multi-az** or **multi-region** deployments.

-- **Image Registry** specifies where to pull YugabyteDB image from leave this to default, unless you are hosting the registry on your end.
+- **Image Registry** specifies where to pull ZNbaseDB image from leave this to default, unless you are hosting the registry on your end.

-- **Pull Secret**, the Enterprise YugabyteDB image is in a private repo and you need to upload the pull secret to download the image, your sales representative should have provided this secret.
+- **Pull Secret**, the Enterprise ZNbaseDB image is in a private repo and you need to upload the pull secret to download the image, your sales representative should have provided this secret.

 A filled in form looks something like this: